CaioDaumann/Flows_for_sim_correction/README.md

 The code is not fully finished, so one may need to set one or two paths.

+## Apllyting this to HiggsDNA outputs

+In order to apply the correction to HiggsDNA outputs, one can use the files inside the post_processing_script folder.

+there is already a example of a shell script to perform the corrections, one just have to specify the path of the MC outputs of HiggsDNA and the process Zee,Zmmg, etc ...

+The script will calculate the corrections and add them as new entries to the .parquet file.

 ## Condor submission

 These files are set up to run at the RWTH Aachen condor infrastructure.
 The scripts specifically asks for a gpu machine in our cluster, but that can be easily changed in the flow.sub script.